RoboForm vs 1Password: which is the best password manager?

 Browser extensions

 RoboForm’s extension has all the core features like autosave, autofill, and password generator.
 It’s not much but that’s to be expected from a password manager’s browser extension.
-Instead, design and layout are where RoboForm exceeds expectations.

-Its features are laid out in a tab format with three top-level tabs.
+Features are laid out in a tab format with three top-level tabs.
 The first tab can be personalized so that your most-used item is well within reach.
 Within each tab, you can also click on Popular, Recent, and Pinned items for easy access.
 Additionally, there’s a search bar so that you can zero in on an item quickly.

 Mobile apps